 Q. Does surgery hurt my pet?

-A. Not really.
-Surgery is done under anesthesia so there is little to no pain.
+A. Surgery is done under anesthesia so there is little to no pain.

 Q. I have a boy animal, he can't have babies so why fix him?

-A. One un-neutered make can impregnate hundreds of females.
+A. One intact male can impregnate hundreds of females.

 Q. What age should my pet be before spay/neuter surgery?